Global Alliance to Eliminate Lymphatic Filariasis (GAELF)

 WHO recommends the following MDA regimens:

-ivermectin (200 mcg/kg) with albendazole (400 mg) in countries with onchocerciasis
+- ivermectin (200 mcg/kg) with albendazole (400 mg) in countries co-endemic with onchocerciasis

-Following recent evidence that indicates that the combination of all three medicines can safely clear almost all microfilariae from the blood of infected people in a shorter duration, WHO now recommends the following MDA regimen in countries without onchocerciasis:
+Following recent evidence that indicates that the combination of all three medicines can safely clear almost all microfilariae from the blood of infected people in a shorter duration, WHO in 2017 recommended the following MDA regimen, called the IDA regimen, in countries without onchocerciasis: